 We’d rehearsed our presentation down to every smile and click of the PowerPoint remote.
 We’d even brought extra batteries.
-After all, it was our make-or-break keynote and we’d traveled all the way from Canada to New York to deliver it at the top conference in our space.
+After all, it was our make-or-break keynote and we’d traveled all the way to New York to deliver it at the top conference in our space.

 While in NYC, we thought it would be a good idea to host a VIP event before the big day.
 You know, make the most out of the week.
 Why not?
 We were already in town.
 It made sense to squeeze more value out of the trip.

 So the night before the keynote, we rented out a rooftop bar.